Spine surgery

 Paralysis occurs when there is significant damage to the spinal cord or nerve roots, disrupting the signals between the brain and body.
 It can range from:

-Most patients fear “complete paralysis,” but in spine surgery, this outcome is exceedingly rare.
+Most patients fear “complete paralysis,” but in spine surgery, this outcome is uncommon but serious.
 Minor, temporary nerve irritation is far more common and usually improves with time and therapy.

 How Rare Is Paralysis After Spine Surgery?

-The risk of permanent paralysis after routine spine surgery is less than 1%, and often as low as 0.01–0.1% depending on the type of surgery.
+The risk of permanent paralysis after routine spine surgery is procedure-specific, and often as low as 0.01–0.1% depending on the type of surgery.

 For example:

-- Lumbar decompression or discectomy: Risk of paralysis is extremely low because the spinal cord typically ends higher in the back (around L1–L2).
+• Lumbar decompression or discectomy: Risk is generally lower because the spinal cord typically ends higher in the back (around L1–L2).
 Most procedures here involve nerve roots rather than the spinal cord itself.

-- Cervical spine surgery (neck): Carries slightly higher risk because the spinal cord is present, but even then, the chance of permanent paralysis remains very small.
+• Cervical spine surgery (neck): Carries slightly higher risk because the spinal cord is present, but even then, the individual risk should be reviewed with the surgeon.

-- Complex surgeries (tumor removal, severe trauma, multi-level fusion): Risks are somewhat higher, but still uncommon thanks to advanced techniques.
+• Complex surgeries (tumor removal, severe trauma, multi-level fusion): Risks are somewhat higher, but still require individualized risk review.

 Temporary vs. Permanent Nerve Issues